 What is the role of deep network visibility for today’s connected businesses?

-The benefits of seeing what connects to the network and understanding the risks associated with a device and its behavioral patterns can be broken down according to the type of business or service that you offer.
+The benefits of seeing what connects to the network and understanding the risks and opportunities associated with a device and its behavioral patterns can be broken down according to the type of business or service that you offer.

 First, let’s consider cyber-security vendors offering endpoint or firewall solutions.
 Deep visibility tools can allow them to:

 - Utilize network data to identify all connected devices and better understand the attack surface

 - Assess the risk of the network as well as of each device within the network